joshgerdes/jekyll-uno/_drafts/azure-budget-filters-a-key-tool-for-effective-cloud-cost-management.md

 >
 > Be sure to get familiar with [Cost and usage data update](https://learn.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data?WT.mc_id=AZ-MVP-5004796#cost-and-usage-data-updates-and-retention "Cost and usage data updates and retention") specifics.
 When a budget threshold is met, email notifications are normally sent within an hour of the evaluation.

-Note: Azure Budgets are not supported on Subscriptions, where you don't have access to Cost Management, ie [Azure Sponsorship](https://www.microsoftazuresponsorships.com/ "Azure Sponsorship") subscriptions.
+Note: Azure Budgets are not supported on Subscriptions, where you don't have access to Microsoft Cost Management, ie [Azure Sponsorship](https://www.microsoftazuresponsorships.com/ "Azure Sponsorship") subscriptions.

 ##### A view outside the school windows, into Scopes